Emergency? Call 911. Non-Emergency? Call 801-743-7200

 • Evaluate progress of those who have current qualifications; support the initiation of task books at the next level of the Incident Command System

-• Train and staff the Fuels Crew to help complete project and mitigation work, and to be available for local wildland fires by July 2021 (increase the number of personnel to 15)
+• Train and staff the Fuels Crew to help complete project and mitigation work, and to be available for local wildland fires by July 2023

 • Evaluate capital needs for all programs, create a Capital Replacement Plan and identify options for funding

-• Remain compliant with the certification process for the Hand Crew to be recognized as a Hotshot Crew by July 2024
+• Remain compliant with the Hotshot certification process for hand crew by July 2024

-• Have an active role in the Utah Training and Certification Committee to ensure UFA’s training needs are being met
+• Have an active role in the Utah Training & Certification Committee to ensure UFA’s training needs are being met